LuisErhardt/MD-GAN-Privacy/README.md

 ('wrong prevention: ', 2)
 ('wrong permission: ', 0)
 ```
-which are the statistic of DFG+ defense.
+which are the statistic of DFG defense.